kvarak/dnd/docs/_Classes/cleric.md

 ### Warding Flare
 Also at 1st level, you can interpose divine light between yourself and an attacking enemy.
-When you are attacked by a creature that you can see within 30 feet, you can use your ***reaction*** to impose disadvantage on the attack roll, causing light to flare before the attacker before it hits or misses.
+When you are attacked by a creature that you can see within 30 ft, you can use your ***reaction*** to impose disadvantage on the attack roll, causing light to flare before the attacker before it hits or misses.
 An attacker that can't be blinded is immune to this feature.

 You can use this feature a number of times equal to your proficiency bonus, and can regain all expended uses when you finish a long rest.

 ### Channel: Radiance of Dawn
-Starting at 2nd level, you can use your Channel Divinity to harness sunlight, banishing darkness and dealing radiant damage to your foes.
-As an ***action***, you present your holy symbol, and any magical darkness within 30 feet of you is dispelled.
+You can Channel Divinity to harness sunlight, banishing darkness and dealing radiant damage to your foes.
+As an ***action***, you present your holy symbol, and any magical darkness within 30 ft of you is dispelled.

-Additionally, each hostile creature within 30 feet of you must make a Constitution saving throw.
+Additionally, each hostile creature within 30 ft of you must make a Constitution saving throw.
 A creature takes radiant damage equal to 2d10 + your cleric level on a failed saving throw, and half as much damage on a successful one.
 A creature that has total cover from you is not affected.

 ### Improved Flare
-Starting at 6th level, you can also use your Warding Flare feature when a creature that you can see within 30 feet attacks a creature other than you.
+You can also use your Warding Flare feature when a creature that you can see within 30 ft attacks a creature other than you.

 ### Faithful Path
-From 8th level, if you have chosen the **Path of the Crusader**, the extra damage you deal is radiant.
+If you have chosen the **Path of the Crusader**, the extra damage you deal is radiant.

 ### Guided by Light
-Once you reach 10th level, the lights guidance no longer makes you wince.
+The lights guidance no longer makes you wince.
 You gain resistance to radiant damage, and you are immune to the blinded condition caused by light.

 ### Corona of Light
-Starting at 18th level, you can use your ***action*** to activate an aura of sunlight that lasts for 1 minute or until you dismiss it using another action.
-You emit bright light in a 60-foot radius and dim light 30 feet beyond that.
+You can use your ***action*** to activate an aura of sunlight that lasts for 1 minute or until you dismiss it using another action.
+You emit bright light in a 60 ft radius and dim light 30 ft beyond that.
 Your enemies in the bright light have disadvantage on saving throws against any spell that deals fire or radiant damage.